ten-protocol/go-ten/design/fast_finality.md

 * How do we prevent the sequencer from running `n` enclaves and using `n-1` of them to test the impact of various transaction sets (e.g. to identify front-running opportunities)?
 * How do we ensure the sequencer distributes all light batches to all nodes?
+* Do the light batches need to be linked to the latest block that was fed into the enclave (evaluate pros and cons)?